futuregrid/manual/docs/source/vampir.rst

 the same time.
 Note that you can also use the option *-vt:inst manual* with non-instrumented sources.
 Binaries created in this manner only contain MPI and OpenMP instrumentation, which might be desirable in some cases.
-For more on how to inline functions, read your compiler’s manual.
+For more on how to inline functions, read your compiler's manual.

 **Manual Instrumentation**